 - Boat marinas - mooring berths are dispatched on Gavres (57), Guidel (102), Lorient (370), Port-Louis (450) and Kernevel (1000).
 Additionally, a 800-m (2600-ft) long dock is dedicated to offshore competitive sailing boats.
 It was built within the former submarine base Keroman.

-- Passenger ships: each year, over 457,500 passengers set sail to nearby islands of Groix and Belle-Ile-en-Mer.
+- Passenger (cruise port) each year, over 457,500 passengers depart from here to the nearby islands Groix and Belle-Ile-en-Mer.

-- Military: though no longer serving as a French Navy base, new warships are being built at DCNS temporarily dock on the wharfs along Scorff river.
+- Military port - though no longer serving as French Naval base, newbuild warships temporarily dock on the wharves along Scorff River.

 Port Lorient cruise ship schedule shows timetable calendars of all arrival and departure dates by month.
 The port's schedule lists all ships (in links) with cruises going to or leaving from Lorient, France.
 To see the full itineraries (ports of call dates and arrival / departure times) and their lowest rates – just follow the corresponding ship-link.

 |Seven Seas Voyager||10:00||20:00|